North Carolina vs. Northern Iowa College Basketball Predictions & Picks - November 22

 North Carolina vs. Northern Iowa Predictions & Picks: Spread, Total - November 22

-Wednesday's game at Imperial Arena has the North Carolina Tar Heels (3-0) squaring off against the Northern Iowa Panthers (1-2) at 12:00 PM ET on November 22.
-Our computer prediction projects a 78-70 victory for North Carolina.
+Wednesday's game between the North Carolina Tar Heels (3-0) and Northern Iowa Panthers (1-2) squaring off at Imperial Arena has a projected final score of 78-70 (according to our computer prediction) in favor of North Carolina, who is listed as the favorite by our model.
+The game will tip off at 12:00 PM ET on November 22.

+Based on our computer prediction, Northern Iowa projects to cover the 11.5-point spread in its matchup versus North Carolina.
+The total is listed at 147.5, and the two teams are projected to hit the over.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!